2023 Most Popular History Bachelor's Degree Schools in West Virginia

 Women make up 33% of the history majors at the school.

 Out of the 11 schools in West Virginia that were part of this year’s ranking, Shepherd University landed the # 4 spot on the list.
-Shepherd University is a small public school located in the fringe town of Shepherdstown.
+Shepherd University is a small public school located in the town of Shepherdstown.

 Of the 17 students majoring in history at Shepherd University, 59% are male and 41% are female.

-Full History at Shepherd University Report
+Read full report on History at Shepherd University

 The in-demand bachelor’s degree programs at Marshall University helped the school earn the #5 place on this year’s ranking of the most popular history schools in West Virginia.
 Marshall University is a large public school located in the city of Huntington.